The-OpenROAD-Project/OpenROAD/docs/user/ORFS.md

-# Getting Started with OpenROAD-flow-scripts
+# Getting Started with OpenROAD Flow

 You can get started with OpenROAD easily using our native flow, the OpenROAD-flow-scripts.